On The Path Of Eco-Conscious Adventure

 As fashion trends change, we’re quick to hop on and ditch our already new clothes for even newer ones.

 There used to be this stigma around thrift shopping growing up because it seemed to mean that you didn’t have money, but now you can find what you would in a thrift store on the shelves of a big-name retailer.

 Anxiety starts to grow around constantly needing something and believing that we never have enough.
 It makes everyday activities like picking out something to wear stressful.
 And on top of this, we spend money on things we don’t even need without thinking twice about it.

 Overconsumption has devastating effects on our home - Earth.
 We are often underinformed about the footprints of what we purchase.

 More waste in landfills leads to environmental overwhelm.
 The more energy used to produce these products leads to more carbon in the atmosphere.

 In terms of fast fashion, companies have created a culture of impulse buying.
-These companies do not care about your health or the planet’s.
-Their decisions are based on how much money they’ll make regardless of consequence.
+These companies do not care about your health or the planet.
+Their decisions are based on how much money they’ll make regardless of the consequences.

 When you know your values, you can prioritize and be intentional about what you consume.
 Minimalism is about aligning your life with what you want.